What is a covenant? A covenant (διαθήκη diathēkē) is an agreement or contract between two parties.

 It is a covenant of grace, the benefits of which include forgiveness, a renewed relationship with God and, through the Holy Spirit, an inward transformation that enables obedience to its demands and so ensures that it will not again be broken.

-Jesus the Messiah, the new covenant sealed in Jesus blood — Blood was an important element in sealing the Sinaitic covenant.
+Yeshua the Messiah, the new covenant sealed in blood — Blood was an important element in sealing the Sinaitic covenant.

-Luke 22:20 (NASB) — And in the same way He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.”
+And in the same way He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.

 The New Covenant (or New Agreement) is the promise that God makes with me that He will forgive my missing God’s goal (aka sin) and restore fellowship with me even though my heart is turned against Him.
-Jesus the Messiah is the mediator of the New Agreement, and His death on the cross is the basis of the promise (Luke 22:20).
+Jesus the Messiah is the mediator of the New Agreement, and His death on the cross is the basis of the promise.

 - Exodus 24:8 — So Moses took the blood and sprinkled it on the people, and said, “Behold the blood of the covenant, which the Lord has made with you in accordance with all these words.”

 - John 6:54 — “He who eats My flesh and drinks My blood has eternal life, and I will raise him up on the last day.”

 - 1 Corinthians 10:16 — Is not the cup of blessing which we bless a sharing in the blood of Christ?
 Is not the bread which we break a sharing in the body of Christ?

 - 1 Corinthians 11:25 — In the same way He took the cup also after supper, saying, “This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.”

 We are no longer under the Law but under grace.
 The Old Agreement has served its purpose, and it has been replaced by “a better agreement” (Hebrews 7:22).